JakeSteam/blog-history/_drafts/2023-03-20-most-annoying-webpage.md

 ## What was it?

 The "Most Annoying Webpage" realistically wasn't *that* annoying.
-It queued up 150 dialogs, forcing the user to click "OK" on each one individually.
+It queued up 151 alerts, forcing the user to click "OK" on each one individually.
 Due to browsers being a bit too trusting of websites in the early internet, there was no way to change tab, dismiss all remaining alerts or any similar workaround.
 Additionally, as many users weren't expert computer users, many manually clicked the "OK" button.

 You can view an [archived version of the site here](https://web.archive.org/web/20030402051520/http://www.mostannoyingwebpage.com/v1/) and click "Yes, I'm Sure" to begin displaying the alerts.
 On any modern browser they won't cause any issues, and can be dismissed by just changing tab.